swiftlang/swift-evolution/proposals/NNNN-async-function-isolation.md

 }
 ```

-However, this transformation only works if the original function implementation
+This transformation only works if the original function implementation
 can be made inlinable.

 ## Implications on adoption